freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/delete-a-node-with-two-children-in-a-binary-search-tree.english.md

     }
     var target;
     var parent = null;
-    // find the target value and its parent
+    // Find the target value and its parent
     (function findValue(node = this.root) {
       if (value == node.value) {
         target = node;